GunelMC/boris-bikes/README.md

 #### Challenge 5: From Feature Tests to Unit Tests

-Task: write a failing unit test which would give you a similar error message, then go and fix it in your application document
+Task: write a failing unit test which would give you a similar error message to the feature test we ran from irb previously.

+To complete this step, we perform the following:

+- Initialise RSpec within your project
+- Create a new spec file for your DockingStation object
+- Set up the spec file to describe a DockingStation
+- Run RSpec from the Command Line